This post compares the various options you have for Statue of Liberty tours, including tours with pedestal access and tours of Ellis Island.

 New York Tour 1

-With an average rating of between 4.5 out of 5 stars on TripAdvisor and Get Your Guide (see the reviews), it’s clear that each of these tour packages is well received by most customers.
+With an average rating of between 4.5 out of 5 stars on Get Your Guide (see the reviews), it’s clear that each of these tour packages below is worth the money for an enriched experience.

 Statue of Liberty and Ellis Island Tour